openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 Can I speed up the videos?
 ==================================

+You can change video speeds on the iPhone app.

-Currently, the videos only run in their original speeds.
-We're currently working on the ability to change video speeds.
+On the Android app, videos currently run only in their original speeds.
+We're working on the ability to change video speeds.

 ==================================
 How do I delete downloaded videos?